DanielEvansLab/clusterTools/WW-CentOS6.7.md

 wwsh node delete lisa0001
 ```
 Then, run wwnodescan to add it again.
 Or you can use node new followed by provision set.
 See the provision documentation at the warewulf site.
+You need to run nodescan before you reboot a new node.

 4. Once the nodes have been registered, we need to update the master’s DHCP conf to include all of the node’s MACs and IPs.
 ```